 Next, for those who are still not very clear, we will summarize the measures to restrict entry into the European Union through Spain.
 Both those promoted with the beginning of the State of Alarm in Spain and those based on the recommendations of the Council of Europe in the face of the COVID-19 crisis.

 In the case of Spain, these measures began to be implemented through the entry into force of the State of Alarm on March 14, 2020.
-Among the measures promoted, the denial of entry to any person coming from third countries was included, except in the following cases:
+Although the State of Alarm ended in Spain on May 8, 2021, the entry restriction measures have been extended.
+Among the measures promoted, it was included the denial of entry to any person coming from third countries, except in the following cases: